Harris County, Georgia

 Harris County is a county located in the west-central portion of the U.S. state of Georgia; its western border with the state of Alabama is formed by the Chattahoochee River.
 As of the 2020 census, the population was 34,668.
 The county seat is Hamilton.
 The largest city in the county is Pine Mountain, a resort town that is home to the Franklin D. Roosevelt State Park (the largest state park in Georgia).
 Harris County was created on December 14, 1827, and named for Charles Harris, a Georgia judge and attorney.
 Harris County is part of the Columbus, GA-AL metropolitan area and has become a popular suburban and exurban destination of residence for families relocating from Columbus.
-Because of this, Harris has become the sixth-wealthiest county in Georgia in terms of per capita income and the wealthiest in the state outside of Metro Atlanta.
+Because of this, Harris has become the sixth-wealthiest county in Georgia in terms of per capita income and the third-wealthiest in the state outside of Metro Atlanta.

 History

 The county was settled by European Americans largely after the federal government had removed the indigenous Creek people (Muscogee) in the 1830s, under treaties by which they ceded most of their homelands to the United States.
 They were relocated to Indian Territory west of the Mississippi River.

 In the antebellum era, parts of the county were developed for cotton plantations, the premier commodity crop.
 Planters acquired numerous enslaved African Americans as laborers from the Upper South through the domestic slave trade.

 The County Courthouse was designed by Edward Columbus Hosford of Georgia and completed in 1906.

 Moonshiners were active in the mountain areas of the county in the late 19th and early 20th centuries.
 Both whites and blacks took part in this, and were common drinking patrons.